TheJacksonLaboratory/ExperimentalModelSchema/docs/animal_identifier.rst

    :header: Field, Type, Multiplicity, Description

     id, string, 0..1, arbitrary identifier.
 OPTIONAL (or should this be required?).
-    OntologyClass,identifier, 1..1, ontology term that describes the type of identifier, e.g. ear punch or tattoo.
+    OntologyClass,identifier, 1..1, ontology term that describes the type of identifier such as ear punch or tattoo.
 REQUIRED identifier_value, string, 1..1, the value of the identifier.
 REQUIRED

 The *AnimalIdentification* message is designed to be a component of the :ref:`rstanimal` message.